-Turkey’s Asia part is in the Middle East, and Turkey’s Europe part is in the Balkan region of Europe.
-Turkey is the only country where Europe meets the Middle East because Turkey is located on two continents, both Asia and Europe.
+Turkey’s Asia part (Anatolia) is in the Middle East, and Turkey’s Europe part is in the Balkan region of Europe.

-Turkey is in the Middle East, but Turkey is not a Middle Eastern country.
-Turkish institutions are European, and the Turkish Language is from Central Asia.
+Turkey is sometimes considered to be in the Middle East, but most Turkish people and I believe Turkey is not a Middle Eastern country.

 In this post, I will tell you some facts about Turkey as well as similarities and differences between Turkey and the Middle East.

 Location of Turkey in the Middle East Map

 The Middle East is a term used at the beginning of the 20th century, yet there is no consensus on which countries are Middle Eastern countries.

 The Middle East was a term used to describe European powers’ colonies in Western Asia.
 Yet, Turkey was never conquered or colonized by European powers.

 On the other hand, the Middle East may seem like a geographical designation, but the Middle East is not a geographical designation.

 For this reason, the Middle East has no clear boundaries making the term unstable.